amidos2006/ETPKLDiv/JavaScript/README.md

 This is the javascript implementation of the ETPKLDiv method introduced by Lucas and Volz.
 For more understanding about the main algorithm and the interface check the main README.

 ## How to use
 The library is written in ES6 and compiled to [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) standard using [rollup.js](https://rollupjs.org/guide/en/).
 The compiled file can be found in the bin folder.
-Add the [`ETPKLDiv.js`]() to the same folder beside your index.html.
-Then add the following tag in your index.html:
+Add the compiled file ([`ETPKLDiv.js`](https://github.com/amidos2006/ETPKLDiv/blob/master/JavaScript/bin/ETPKLDiv.js)) to the same folder beside your `index.html`.
+Then add the following tag in your `index.html`:
 ```html
 <html>
   ...